kawaicheung/book-on-naming-things/manuscript/F_Ch_NamingToTeach.md

 Most all software these days require logins and users.
 This would be an instantly relatable example to the vast majority of novices.

-[Notice I actually pass parameters into the actual constructor.
+By the way, [Notice I actually pass parameters into the actual constructor.
 Why not demonstrate this capability initially, then explain that you could have a constructor without parameters?
 If the initial example doesn't show parameters, how would the novice even know that you could pass parameters in?
 To us, it's obvious -- well, it's a method.
 All methods are denoted with parentheses at the end of its name which optionally include the set of paramters it expects.

 Also, idea of a parameter name neeed not be the name of the passed in thing!!!!